 |Preset tag||Preset tags are visible in all regions.
 A preset tag is a tag that you create in advance and is available for the resources in all regions.||You can create a preset tag first and add it to resources in subsequent operations.
 Preset tags have an independent lifecycle.
 If you no longer require a preset tag, you can delete it.|

 A series of core Alibaba Cloud services support tags, such as ECS, ApsaraDB RDS, Object Storage Service (OSS), Virtual Private Cloud (VPC), Server Load Balancer (SLB), and Container Service for Kubernetes (ACK).
 Alibaba Cloud intends to add tag support for other services.
-For more information, see Alibaba Cloud services that support tags.
+For more information, see Services that work with Tag.

 |Maximum number of tags that can be added to a single resource||20|